argoproj-labs/hera/GOVERNANCE.md

 #### Nomination Process

-For a new approver to be appointed they must -
+For a new approver to be appointed they must:

 - Be an author or reviewer of multiple feature or bug-fix PRs
 - Exhibiting sound technical judgment through PR contributions